fonttools/fontbakery/BRIEF.md

 Each tool should only interact with TTF or OTF files with fontTools, or call external tools via shells (done)

-Each tool should be structured table by table
+Each tool should be structured table by table (not followed this)

 Each tool should operate on a single ttLib font object for each file (done)

 Each tool should use the Python standard library logging module (done)

-Each test should only have a single log entry
+Each test should only have a single log entry (done)

 Each tool should only interact with UFOs using defcon, specifically the version of defcon that TruFont uses